jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Every creature must evolve.
 Once you realize humans can't evolve biologically, this new philosophy falls into place: technological evolution is the plot of human existence.
 But the storytelling that connects us to good tools also keeps us loyal to old ones.
 So, we're often masked from the fact our only path to success is leaving old ways of Life behind in order to harvest resources in a new way.

-Although we can't evolve biologically, individuals with secure food, shelter, water, still have a biology telling them to defend what they have.
-As of now, we have lots of stepmothers in our body politic.
+Although we can't evolve biologically, individuals with secure food, shelter, water, still have a biology telling them to defend their bounty.
+That's why we have lots of Industrial Age ideological stepmothers in our body politic.

-Industrial Age way of life is based around technology like broadcast radio and television, school libraries and lecture halls, corporate offices and meeting rooms, car and truck transportation, suburban housing and home remodeling, and so on down the mass-marketing list.
+The Industrial Age way of life is based around technology like broadcast radio and television, school libraries and lecture halls, corporate offices and meeting rooms, car and truck transportation, suburban housing and home remodeling, and so on down the Left and Right list of tools and techniques.
 All these one-size-fits-all adaptations are no longer enough to empower their users to climb ladders in the game of evolution.

 So we don't climb the ladder to the Internet Age.

 Instead, we continue industrializing society with too many large roads, cars, homes, planes, televisions, one-time-use products, and other mass-produced industrial goods.
 Regular people are left being Cinderella locked in the attic, wanting a better Life without having the friends to bring the key.
 Lacking the power of evolution in their minds, regular people must tell stories within either Conservative or Progressive ideology to justify why they should get priority access to the dwindling carcass of the Industrial Age.

 - Hi, I'm a Progressive Activist.
-My creativity imagined the Industrial Age policies and tools that spread unimaginable wealth to humankind.
+Years ago, my creativity imagined the Industrial Age policies and tools that spread unimaginable wealth to humankind.
 After the Industrial Age ended in 1969, I kept selling those same tools and policies and now they're totally bizarre.
 That's why my art films, marketing campaigns, and protests are a terrible return on investment.
 I used easy credit, cheap labor, and cheap energy to sustain my adaptations since the Internet Age started in 1970, but they're both running out.
 To hide my ineffectiveness, I've been using a justice-loving public philosophy that because my, or someone else, parents and grandparents were abused and disadvantaged, I should still get the money I need to pay my mortgage and grocery bills.
 Take it from the Fascist Conservatives because they are greedy and evil and deserve nothing!

 - Hi, I'm a Conservative Businessman.
-My industriousness built the Industria Age's unbelievable companies, tools, and wealth for mankind.
+Years ago, my industriousness built the Industria Age's unbelievable companies, tools, and wealth for mankind.
 After the Industrial Age ended in 1969, I kept selling the same tools and companies using flashy spectacle.
 American homes, vehicles, and televisions are now enormous!
 They do the same functions, though, so we had to use easy credit and cheap labor and cheap energy to pay for it all, and now it's running out.
 To hide my years of ineffectiveness, I've been using a liberty-loving public philosophy.
 Because my parents or grandparents were intelligent and hard-working, I should still get the money to pay my mortgage and grocery bills.
 Take it from those lazy and evil Socialist Woke Progressives.
 They deserve nothing!

 - I don't like politics.
 But as the cost of living rates go up, I'm looking for answers.
 I'm starting to think `insert name here` people are terrible, so I'm joining `insert name here.` My unspoken concern is that the technology that underpins my job is becoming obsolete, which sucks because I was planning on working at Blockbuster forever.
 I love Netflix by the way, what are you watching?